modern & baroque violin

 The Strad, March 2015

-With incredible command over her bow, Chouchane Siranossian is a ne musician who expresses herself individually in spirited and warmly expressive performances. […]
+With incredible command over her bow, Chouchane Siranossian is a fine musician who expresses herself individually in spirited and warmly expressive performances. […]

 Pizzicato, November 2014